Michael Fowler Centre ceremonies

 Graduation ceremonies follow a formal structure.
 Find information on guests, parking, access and announcements.

-The Graduation Office will email all graduands and graduates with a link to order tickets.
+The Graduation Office will email all graduands in early October with a personal link to order tickets.

-You must order tickets by 11 November for any guests you would like to bring.
-You do not need a ticket for yourself
+You must order tickets by 17 November for any guests you would like to bring.
+You do not need a ticket for yourself.

 Friends and family

-For each ceremony, graduates will be guaranteed up to three guest tickets, as long as we receive your order by the deadline date of 11 November.
-Once these tickets have been allocated, there will be an opportunity for graduates to request additional tickets which will be issued depending on venue capacity.
+For each ceremony, graduates will be guaranteed up to three guest tickets, as long as we receive your order by the deadline date of 17 November.
+Additional tickets will be issued depending on venue capacity.

-Children are welcome as guests at the graduation ceremonies, but need to be with an adult that isn't graduating.
+Children are welcome as guests at the graduation ceremonies, but need to be with an adult who isn't graduating.
 We don't allow any children in the graduates’ marshalling area or on stage.

-Any child over the age of two requires a ticket or if they're under two, they will need to sit on an adult’s knee for the full ceremony.
+Any child over the age of two requires a ticket.
+If your child is under two, they will need to sit on an adult’s knee for the full ceremony.

 Guests requiring easy access